ksopyla/svm_mnist_digit_classification/README.md

-### Linear SVM with different embedings
+### Linear SVM with different embeddings

-Linear SVM's (SVM with linear kernels) have this advantages that there are many O(n) trainning algorithms.
-They are really fast in comparision with other nonlinear SVM (where most of them are O(n^2)).
+Linear SVM's (SVM with linear kernels) have this advantages that there are many O(n) training algorithms.
+They are really fast in comparison with other nonlinear SVM (where most of them are O(n^2)).
 This technique is really useful if you want to train on big data.

 Linear SVM algortihtms examples(papers and software):